Concrete Driveway Guide

 Requires Maintenance

-Your concrete driveway will need to be maintained yearly.
-It's a good idea to seal your driveway annually to ensure it lasts a long time.
+Your concrete driveway will need to be maintained regularly.
+It's a good idea to seal your driveway every few years to ensure it lasts a long time.
 Oils and other fluids from your vehicles can also easily cause stains on concrete.

 Not Great for DIY